yashikagulati07/yashikagulati07/README.md

 - 💼 Currently working as a **Software Engineer at SimplifyVMS**

-- 🚀 Shipped **2 production mobile apps** (HireHQ Candidate & Enterprise) on Android & iOS for a US-based client
+- 🚀Shipped 3 production apps (HireHQ Candidate & Enterprise on Flutter · Web platform on React.js) for a US-based client across Android, iOS & Web

 - 🔭 Working with **React.js, Flutter, Node.js & Express** to build cross-platform applications